redbadger/awesome-badger/chriswhealy/FractalWASM/02 Initial Implementation/01/README.md

 mImage.data.set(buf8)
 mCanvas.putImageData(mIMage, 0, 0)
 ```

+Notice what's happening here: within the loop, we use the `buf32` overlay to write 4 bytes of colour data into the `ArrayBuffer` in a single assignment; then after the loop has finished, we use the `buf8` overlay to transfer the contents of the `ArrayBuffer` into the canvas image.

 Ignoring questions of efficiency for the time being, we now have a working loop structure.